 Why do you only do events on York Road?

 Well, the BID has only just re-entered the world of events in the last few weeks, thanks to Covid and, prior to that, concerns about terrorism.
-The first weekend in June 2022 saw Queens Heath Pride and we hop not schedule more for the rest of the year.
+The first weekend in June 2022 saw Queens Heath Pride and we will be scheduling more for the years ahead.
 The focus will inevitably be on the pedestrianised space in York Road but any events will absolutely draw in other parts of the BID area.